The UN has a target for countries to spend 0.7% of their Gross National Income (GNI) on Official Development Assistance (ODA).

 In July 2021, the Chancellor, Rishi Sunak, published a written statement setting out the tests required to be met to restore the 0.7% target.
 These are that the Office for Budget Responsibility (OBR) shows that “on a sustainable basis” the country is not borrowing for day-to-day spending and the ratio of underlying debt to GDP is falling.

-The Commons voted in support of the tests on 13 July.
-In the Autumn 2021 Budget and Spending Review, the Government said the fiscal tests are currently forecast to be met in 2024/25, and has provisionally set aside additional funding to take ODA to 0.7% of GNI in that year.
+The Commons voted in support of the tests on 13 July 2021.
+In the Autumn 2021 Budget and Spending Review, the Government said the fiscal tests were forecast to be met in 2024/25, and has provisionally set aside additional funding to take ODA to 0.7% of GNI in that year.
 As of the March 2022 Spring Statement, the tests are now expected to be met in 2023/24, but because these forecasts are inherently uncertain, the Government will decide whether to return to spending 0.7% of GNI on aid in 2023/24 at the 2022 Autumn Budget.

 Backbench attempt to restore the target and Speaker requirement for a vote, June-July 2021